Professor Pieter Van West

 Chair in Mycology

 Prof. Dr. Ir.
 Pieter van West is a past Royal Society University Research Fellow.
-He is the Director of the International Centre for Aquaculture Research and Development (ICARD) at the University of Aberdeen.
-He is also the Microbiology Programme lead in the Institute of Medical Sciences at the University of Aberdeen.
+He is Director of the International Centre for Aquaculture Research and Development (ICARD) at the University of Aberdeen, Board member of the Sustainable Aquaculture Innovation Centre (SAIC), Fellow of the Royal Society of Edinburgh and he was President of the British Mycological Society 2017-2018) .

 The animal pathogenic oomycetes under investigation are Saprolegnia parasitica, Saprolegnia australis, Saprolegnia diclina, Aphanomyces spp. and Halioticida spp.